DavidUf11/pagination-api-challenge/README.md

 # Pagination API Challenge
-An API for accessing a seeded data set of apps that returns paginated, JSON-format app data according to user queries.
+An API for accessing a seeded data set of apps that returns paginated, JSON-format data.

 ## Usage
 Requests can be made directly in the browser at https://pagination-api-challenge.herokuapp.com/ or through an API client like [Postman](https://www.postman.com/).